BPCI-Robotics/notebook-24-25/notebook.md

 ...

 # About us
 Hello!
 We are the VEX robotics team at Birchmount Park Collegiate Institute in Scarborough, ON.

-## Our members

-* **Tyler**: Tyler is very good at coming up with designs for anything from little contraptions to whole subsystems.
-* **Colin**: Colin is a good builder and designer, able to quickly construct new designs.

-* **Wesley**: Wesley has a firm grasp on programming principles, and can solve problems quickly.
-* **Aseer** Aseer is a good programmer who has a wide range of experience in different technologies.
+We have been active for about two years.
+In that time, we learned a lot as we worked together, failed, and triumphed.
+Our team is composed of exceptionally bright students who are either in the gifted program or might as well be in it.
+Our members have different strengths, and are really able to exercise their talents in the Robotics room.

+We will now walk you through the various robots and designs that we have worked on in the past, and what we learned from them.
+Everything we learned from our previous designs would enable us to create better and better robots, eventually culminating in the robot we brought to this competition.

 # Allen
 Allen was the first robot we ever brought to a competition, and he served us well.
 He is named for our mascot Allen, who is the monkey responsible for bringing Allen wrenches to the team members.
-It was a very simple robot which had gone through many designs, as we were learning a lot about how to design robots.
+It was a very simple robot which had gone through many designs, as we were learning a lot about VEX parts.
+We did not go through any tutorials, we simply learned by doing.

 ## Design